fab

 A brief introduction to the ideas behind the module and some info on how to get started.
 For an even quicker introduction, have a look at the notebooks in the example folder.

-, you need to provide a configuration file
+In most cases, in order to use fab, you need to provide a configuration file

-specifing the kind of data you want to load, how you want to load it, and additional
+specifying the kind of data you want to load, how you want to load it, and additional

-should behave.
+parameters on how fab should behave.
 Let's have a look at a quick example:

 #fab_config.yaml